jonathansharman/najan/src/determiner-phrases.md

 I like books.
 </gloss>

-In English, the indefinite articles "a" and "an" do not encode specificity.
-For instance, "I'm looking for a book" could mean I have or don't have a specific book in mind.
+In English, the indefinite articles *a* and *an* do not encode specificity.
+For instance, *I'm looking for a book* could mean I have or don't have a specific book in mind.
 In Najan, the indefinite determiner is always specific:

 <gloss>